-This hike visits two nice lakes and then climbs a 10,800-ft. pass on the Pacific Crest.
-The climb to the pass is quite scenic, with views of the lakes basin and rugged peaks lining the valley.
-Just beyond the pass is an overlook, with panoramic views of Duck Lake cradled in a cirque of 11,000-ft peaks and ridges.
-To the southwest, Silver Peak and the Silver Divide fill the skyline.
+This nice hike visits two scenic lakes and then climbs to a pass on the Pacific Crest with great views of the lakes basin.
+An overlook to the south of the pass provides panoramic views of Duck Lake and the Silver Divide.

 Trailhead to Duck Pass